Were the Ten Commandments nailed to the Cross?

 Think it Through: If Christ nailed the Law to the cross, then why did the Apostles continue to observe it? (including the Sabbath – see Acts 13:13-48, 16:11-15, 17:1-4, 18:1-4; 20:16; I Cor.
 5:6-8, Col. 2:15-17).

 Short Answer: Our sin debt was nailed to the cross, not the law of God

-Longer Answer: The Greek word for nomos is not used at all in the entire book of Colossians.
+Longer Answer: The Greek word translated as law is nomos; it is not used at all in the entire book of Colossians.
 If Paul were referring to any kind of law, the appropriate language would need to be used.
 What is Paul really saying?